25

 • Please see here for sustainability tips for travelers.
 As part of our commitment to sustainable tourism, we would like to present this Sustainability Code of Conduct created by the Travelife sustainable travel certification scheme.

 • Wildlife is present everywhere, also in the center of Helsinki.
 It is quite possible to see squirrels, rabbits, and many different kinds of birds.
-Due to the nearby forest area Keskuspuisto (central park), an occasional fox and deer have been seen in the city center.
+Due to the nearby forest area Keskuspuisto (central park), an occasional fox and deer have been seen in the city center too.
 If you have good luck, you might spot a grey seal fishing in the waters of the Baltic Sea.

 Some tips to make your encounters with the wildlife more comfortable:

-- Watch out for the seagulls and don’t feed them – they get quite bold and cheeky when they want to steal your snack or ice cream (this applies especially to the Market Square and Esplanade Park areas).
+• Watch out for the seagulls and don’t feed them – they get quite bold and cheeky when they want to steal your snack or ice cream (this applies especially to the Market Square and Esplanade Park areas).
 Also Barnacle geese are well presented in Helsinki – watch out especially if there are chicks around, adult geese might defend them fiercely.

-- Ticks are tiny external parasites that feed on the blood of other animals and humans.
+• Ticks are tiny external parasites that feed on the blood of other animals and humans.
 If you spend time in the forest, parks of grassy areas in the summer time, it’s a good idea to check in the evening that no tick has found you.
 If a tick bites into your skin, you should try to remove it carefully – check the nearest pharmacy for advice and equipment.

-- The only venomous snake in Finland is the viper, but don’t worry, it’s very unlikely that you will encounter one if you are staying in the urban areas.
+• The only venomous snake in Finland is the viper, but don’t worry, it’s very unlikely that you will encounter one if you are staying in the urban areas.
 The same applies to bears and wolves, we do have them living in the Finnish forests, but the best place to spot bears in Helsinki would be the Korkeasaari Zoo.

 If you would like to enjoy the snow during your visit to Helsinki, your best bet are January and February.
 It is quite dark in the winter, the shortest day being in Helsinki less than 6 hours around the Winter solstice, but that just makes especially the Christmas season with all the lights and decorations more atmospheric.
-In the winter the road conditions can be icy, remember to watch your step!
-If the snow fall has been heavy and you see building walls being marked with barriers, be careful – there might be heavy load of snow on the building rooftop waiting to be removed.

 The white nights can be experienced end of June, the Summer solstice being around June 20-21.
-Since Helsinki is located in the Southern Finland, the sun does go down also in the summer, but it does not get dark.
-In Northern Finland the sun does not do down at all.
-The summer season is beautiful in Helsinki.
-Bring your summer clothes and sun block with you and enjoy the bustling city!
+Since Helsinki is located in Southern Finland, the sun does go down also in the summer, but it does not get dark.
+In Northern Finland the sun does not go down at all.

 • Finland is famous for the Northern lights or the Aurora borealis.
 They are a magnificent wonder of the nature.
 Unfortunately, Helsinki isn’t the best place to see them, since the city is located quite south and there are lots of city lights interfering with the view.
 It is best to travel to Northern Finland for better chances to see the Northern lights.
 This being said; sometimes - and if you are very lucky - it is possible to see pale Northern lights also in Helsinki during the dark and clear nights in autumn and winter.